Agora-wireless/Agora/README.md

     where the IRQ indices are machine dependent.
   * Compile code with `cmake -DUSE_DPDK=1 -DUSE_MLX_NIC=0 ..; make -j`.

-### Running performance test
-In this section, we provide the instruction to collect and analyze timestamp traces for emulated RRU.
+The steps to collect and analyze timestamp traces are as follows:
   * We use data/tddconfig-sim-ul.json for uplink experiments and data/tddconfig-sim-dl.json for downlink experiments.
     In our [paper](#documentation), we change “antenna_num”,  “ue_num” and “symbol_num_perframe”
     to different values to collect different data points in the figures.